Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

-Where $n_{k,i}$ are the counts in each bin, $P_i$ is the probability distribution with no biasing weights applied, $u_{k,i}$ is the energy of the system in the $i$th bin and $k$th state.
-When the bins in WHAM are shrunk to have zero width (i.e. down to $\delta$ functions), then the WHAM equations become equivalent to MBAR.
+Where $n_{k,i}$ are the counts in each bin from the $k$th state, $P_{i,k}$ is the probability distribution of bin $i$ in the $k$th state, $u_{k,i}$ is the energy of the system in the $i$th bin and $k$th state~\cite{kumars:WHAM}.
+These are equivalent; in the WHAM equations, instead of directly summing over all $n$ samples, we first sum over all of the samples in each bin $n_{k,i}$ from each state to get $P_{i,k}$, and then sum over all bins to get the free energy.
+When the bins in WHAM are shrunk to have zero width (i.e. down to $\delta$ functions), then the WHAM equations become equivalent to MBAR, as the sum again becomes a sum over samples.
 If there are many samples, WHAM can be significantly faster than MBAR.
-However, this only gives similar results to MBAR if the bins are narrow enough for the energy $u$ to be approximately constant within a bin.
+However, WHAM only gives similar results to MBAR if the bins are narrow enough for the energy $u$ and probability $P_i$ to both be approximately constant within a bin.

-\section{Out-of-equilibrium driven methods}
+\section{Out-of-equilibrium / driven methods}

-The idea of \hyperlink{ref:OutOfEq} {out-of-equilibrium} \hyperlink{ref:Driven} {driven} methods is to force the system to follow a given schedule of a \hyperlink{ref:CV} {collective variable}, or of an \hyperlink{ref:AuxVar} {alchemical parameter} $\lambda$, in order to explore configuration space.
-This schedule may be fast, so that even if the system starts at equilibrium (a usual assumption), it does not remain at equilibrium.
-An early version was Targeted MD~\cite{Schlitter1994}, which consists in a moving constraint on the RMSD between current Cartesian coordinates and a target.
+The idea of \hyperlink{ref:OutOfEq} {out-of-equilibrium} \hyperlink{ref:Driven} {driven} methods is to force the system to follow a given schedule of a \hyperlink{ref:CV} {collective variable}, or of an \hyperlink{ref:AuxVar} {\hyperlink{ref:Alchemical} {alchemical} parameter} $\lambda$, in order to explore configuration space.
+This class of methods yields simulations in which the original \hyperlink{ref:Distribution} {distribution} is modified, and which do not converge to an equilibrium ensemble (Figure~\ref{fig:scheme}).
+The equilibrium \hyperlink{ref:Distribution} {distribution} may be retrieved under specific circumstance, as detailed below.
+The schedule followed may be fast, so that even if the system starts at equilibrium (a usual assumption), it does not remain at equilibrium.
+An early version was targeted MD~\cite{Schlitter1994}, which consists in a moving constraint on the RMSD between current Cartesian coordinates and a target.
 Steered molecular dynamics, introduced shortly thereafter to mimic Atomic Force Microscopy experiments, introduces a fictitious 3D particle moving at constant velocity, and connected to a molecule by a harmonic spring~\cite{Grubmueller1996}.
 These two methods can be considered to have converged, as moving harmonic restraints can be applied to arbitrary \hyperlink{ref:CV} {collective variable}s $\vz$ using software tools such as Colvars~\cite{Fiorin2013} or PLUMED~\cite{Tribello2014}.

 \hyperlink{ref:OutOfEq} {Out-of-equilibrium} pulling behaves differently depending on the rate of the transformation.
 In the limit of infinitely slow (quasistatic) switching, all orthogonal degrees of freedom are fully relaxed at all times, so that equilibrium properties are recovered.
 This is the case of the ``slow growth" approach \cite{Postma1982}, which uses very slow switching from energy $U_A$ to $U_B$.
 The work $W$ performed along the way is an approximation of the reversible work, that is, the free energy difference from $A$ to $B$.